-Primary Criteria for GDPR Compliance Obligation:
+Primary Criterias for GDPR Compliance Obligation

 There are GDPR requirements that apply to every member state of the European Union, which aims to provide more consistent protection of consumer and personal data among EU countries.
 Some of GDPR's main privacy and data protection requirements are: